chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 ##### AssetsCreate

-**Purpose**: create alternative \_temporary \_assets from the project and remix matrix.
+**Purpose**: create alternative \_temporary \_assets from the collection and remix matrix.
 For example, this might create all of the file formats required to support download, or other intermediate formats required for deployment.
-Will be invoked once per (project, dataset).
+Will be invoked once per (collection, dataset).
 Assets will be removed/destroyed after deployment.
 This step can potentially take up to hours on large datasets.

 - **Trigger**: successful completion of MatrixCreation step
 - **Constraints**: must accept whatever formats the MatrixCreation step generates.